Perhaps you’ve even decided to take things further and launch a show. In that case, you’ll want the best podcast publishing tools.

 Before you hit record and start carving out a slice of the podcast pie for your brand, you need somewhere to record, edit, and publish your episodes.

-10 Useful Podcast Software Tools
+13 Best Podcast Software Tools

-Not all podcast software tools are created equal.
+Not all podcasting tools are equal.

 Here’s what you can expect from each option to help you decide whether it’s a good fit for your experience level and needs.